+Teaching methods:

-Teaching methods: Assignment(s), Skills, Training(s), Work in subgroups, Lecture(s) Assessment methods: Presentation, Final paper, Assignment Keywords: implementation, evaluation, policy process, Writing skills Faculty of Arts and Social Sciences
+Assignment(s), Skills, Training(s), Work in subgroups, Lecture(s)

+Assessment methods:

+Presentation, Final paper, Assignment

+implementation, evaluation, policy process, Writing skills

 Integrated skills track

 The Skills Track spans from September to April, and provides training on various professional and research skills related to academic communication (verbal and written), research design skills (formulation of research questions, basic design of an academic study, choice of methods), as well as working with (academic) sources.
 The Research Skills component of the Integrated Skills Track is designed to train students in the most important skills required to accomplish research projects in European Public Affairs, as well as to prepare for the drafting of the MA EPA final work - the internship thesis.